-Academic standing—To remain in good standing, Honors Program students must enroll in at least 12 academic credits each semester, participate in all required advising activities, achieve a grade of C- or in each of their HONR courses, and earn at least a 3.0 cumulative GPA by the end of their first year.
-After their first year, students must maintain a cumulative GPA that ensures it is mathematically possible above to graduate with 3.0 or above.
+To remain in good standing, Honors Program students must enroll in at least 12 academic credits each semester, participate in all required advising activities, achieve a grade of C- or above in each of their HONR courses, and earn a minimum cumulative GPA of 3.0 by the end of their first year.
+After their first year, students must maintain a cumulative GPA that ensures it is mathematically possible to graduate with a GPA of 3.0 or above.
+Successful participation in the program is recognized and recorded on a student’s official transcript.

 Curriculum requirements